SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

   or an enumeration with associated values that are sendable.

-- The type doesn't have any mutable state, like a structure or class that has only read-only properties.
+- The type doesn't have any mutable state, and its immutable state is made up of other sendable data --- for example, a structure or class that has only read-only properties.

 - The type has code that ensures the safety of its mutable state, like a class that's marked ``@MainActor``